 The Internet is being used very meteorically in India.
-The study says that every second three more naive users come online for the first time – that is over 10,000 people every hour.
-Though the country has large internet penetration still face getting maximum from internet due to 2G connections and conventional devices.
+The study says that every second, three more naive users come online for the first time – that is, over 10,000 people every hour.
+Though the country has large internet penetration still faces getting maximum from the internet due to 2G connections and conventional devices.

-The search engine giant who is celebrating its 18th birthday today announced the company will be unveiling some new product and services in the coming days.
+The search engine giant is celebrating its 18th birthday today and announced the company will be unveiling some new products and services in the coming days.

 Here are what the company announced at Google for India event:

-Google announced its partnership with Indian Railways and RailTel to provide Wi-Fi at 400 railway stations in India, Last September.
+Last September, Google announced its partnership with Indian Railways and RailTel to provide Wi-Fi at 400 railway stations in India.
 Right now, more than 50 stations provide high-quality Internet to 3.5 million people each month.
-Company Said, “In our research together with IPSOS, we estimate that 15,000 Indians come online each day through these stations.”
+The company said, “In our research together with IPSOS, we estimate that 15,000 Indians come online each day through these stations.”

 Allo is already been so popular amongst users.
 One of its main features is that it is a preview edition of the Google Assistant, a new way to have a conversation with Google.

 In this app, you can ask the Assistant questions and let it help you get things done directly right in your chats.
 Google claims that right now it is available in English, but later in the year, they’ll also be rolling out the Assistant in Hindi.

 In some countries like India, connectivity is a challenge, therefore, chrome is offering an expanded Data Saver mode, which millions are already using to reduce the amount of data the browser uses on Android mobile devices, computers, and Chromebooks.